The resurgence of an old technology could solve an issue that's plagued the Canadian Arctic for decades

 Like a number of other cities in Northern Canada, it’s also the end of the line—a sleepy town where the road north just ends.

 This logistical nightmare in Northern Canada and similar geographies around the world has specialists—and more than a few large companies—looking for a solution.
-And instead of clearing muskeg to build roads or using innovative techniques to lay track on permafrost, some experts believe Zeppelins can efficiently connect Canada’s scattered northern communities to the twenty first century, at a fraction of the cost.
+And instead of clearing muskeg to build roads, or using innovative techniques to lay track on permafrost, some experts believe Zeppelins, or their modern day ancestors, can efficiently connect Canada’s scattered northern communities to the 21st century at a fraction of the cost.

-“It’s been a long time in the wilderness… [but] the airship is finally finding itself a market,” Barry Prentice, a professor of supply chain management at the University of Manitoba, said.
+“It’s been a long time in the wilderness… [but] the airship is finally finding itself a market,” Barry Prentice, a professor of supply chain management at the University of Manitoba, said in an interview.

 The logistics expert and his fellow airship advocates are convinced the technology can not only be made safe, but that it could provide a cleantech solution to Canada’s persistent issues in the arctic.